 they register a constant nagging sense of 'something that is missing', a lack, deficiency, or sense of dissatisfaction that haunts even their better moments.

-The Eight Week Course is structured around four modules
+The Standard Eight Week Course is structured around four

-we will focus on being grounded in our bodies through giving attention to the breath.
+weeks we will focus on being grounded in our bodies through giving attention to the breath.
 This is the most basic foundation level upon which all the other levels depend.
-We take our breathing for granted because it is an autonomic process, like our heart beat.
+We take our breathing for granted because it is an autonomic process, like

+our heart beat.
 By giving attention to our breathing we can cultivate a certain stillness from which we can observe the activities of our minds.
 We come to see how often we operate on what is known as the 'autopilot'.
-We will perform various exercises to nurture awareness
+We will perform various exercises to nurture

 4. Ethical Aspect: In the final